How to bay park

 3. When you’re happy with your position, gently brake to a stop and apply the handbrake.
 Make sure you’re in reverse gear, then get yourself ready to move: find a good clutch position for control as you'll be needing to move veerrrrryyy slowwwwlyyyy.

-Before moving: check your right blind spot, right mirror, ahead, main mirror, left mirror, left blind spot.
+Before moving: check your left blind spot, left mirror, ahead, main mirror, right mirror, right blind spot.
 Wait to let anyone you see pass safely.

 To reverse: fix your gaze on your rear window, checking your left side mirror now and then to see the line of the bay appear.

-Any time you slow or stop: check again for vehicles, pedestrians, and cyclists.
+Any time you slow or stop: check all around again for vehicles, pedestrians, and cyclists.
 If anyone approaches, stop and let them pass.
-If they stop for you, carry on with the manouevre.
+If they stop for you, carry on with the manoeuvre.
 You’ll only cause more of an obstruction if you dither.